 7. Daemon vs non-Daemon

 There are two types of thread statuses: Daemon and non-daemon (i.e. user) threads.
-You should report threads count by status.
+You should report threads to count by status.
 Because when non-daemon threads are running, JVM won’t terminate.

 8. Code execution path